 - GPS 33°57’36.5″S 18°24’21.3″E (The Gully on the West face)

 Table Mountain offers several opportunities to launch, depending on the wind direction.
-There is often a high wind-gradient and while the weather may seem mild at sea level, Table Mountain will have strong venturi and wild, unpredictable rotor.
+There is often a high wind gradient, and while the weather may seem mild at sea level, Table Mountain will have strong venturi and wild, unpredictable rotor.

 Lion’s Head offers safer launch options than Table Mountain in a South-West wind.
-You will then be able to cross over to Table Mountain and onto the Apostles, without the risks of a turbulent, strong-wind launch on Table Mountain.
+You will then be able to cross over to Table Mountain and onto the Apostles without the risks of a turbulent, strong-wind launch on Table Mountain.

 Signal Hill offers safer launch options in a West, or North-West wind, and you will occasionally be able to cross to Lion’s Head and Table Mountain.
 Signal Hill also provides a lee-side wind shadow when the wind is mild South-East (up to 15km/h).

-- iWeathar Station on Lion’s Head (actual)
+- iWeathar Station on Lion’s Head (live)

-- iWeathar Station on Signal Hill (actual)
+- iWeathar Station on Signal Hill (live)

-The Runway is on the North face, looking out over the City of Cape Town, 200m South-East of Platteklip Gorge.
+- The Runway launch is on the North face, looking out over the City of Cape Town, 200m South-East of Platteklip Gorge.
 The layout area is near the edge of the cliff, on flat rock and low vegetation.
 As you launch over the cliff, be prepared for the violent lip-rotor and turbulence that causes sudden sink or collapses.
 It is essential that you are committed, leaning forward in the harness and ready to run, as you cannot afford to go off the edge with a partially-collapsed glider.

 - The Glen Country Club in Camps Bay